JavaPhish/frank-the-py-documentation-linter/README.md

 <h4>Warnings:</h4>

-	-Frank does not work with wildcards because i havent figured that out yet in python.
+	<li>Frank does not work with wildcards because i havent figured that out yet in python.</li>
-	-He still has a few false flags, trust but verify his output.
+	<li>He still has a few false flags, trust but verify his output.</li>
-	-Frank is not a replacement for PEP8, but rather something to be used along side of PEP8 because PEP8 Does not check for documentation that is mandatory for Holberton students.
+	<li>Frank is not a replacement for PEP8, but rather something to be used along side of PEP8
+	because PEP8 Does not check for documentation that is mandatory for Holberton students. </li>

 <h4>Example usages/output cases:</h4>